 Fingerprinting is an additional step in the process, and a candidate’s fingerprint card must be received by FINRA within thirty days after the Form U4 is filed.
 The fingerprints are searched against criminal databases for any other possible misconduct history that could cause statutory disqualification.

-If you are not sponsored by a firm, you may enroll for this exam directly with FINRA; Form U4 filing is not required.
-You will be responsible for choosing study materials and paying a filing fee of $60 to take the exam.
+If you are not sponsored by a firm, you may enroll for this exam directly with FINRA; Form U4 filing is not required (SIE enrollment steps for independent students here, and analyst program students here).
+Independent students will be responsible for choosing study materials and paying a filing fee of $60 to take the exam.

 Pass Your Exams the First Time

 Passing securities exams takes hard work and commitment.
 Across the industry, only 74% of candidates pass the SIE on their first attempt.
 We at Knopman Marks are proud to provide the best study materials and guidance throughout the exam prep process.
 We care about our candidates and provide them techniques and tools to perform on their exams, but also in their careers.
 For the 15 months of SIE data available through December 2019, an incredible 97.5% of our students passed the SIE on their first try.
 If you’re interested, learn more about the SIE and download a free practice exam — and good luck with launching a successful securities career!